xdubois-57/iwanttobe.be-paid/DESIGN.md

 ### Branding Update

-- As of April 18, 2025, the application is branded as **Paid!** throughout all user interfaces, documentation, and translations.
+- As of April 18, 2025, the application is branded as **iwantto.be Paid** throughout all user interfaces, documentation, and translations.
-- All references to "QR Transfer" or "iwantto.be" have been replaced with **Paid!**.
+- All references to "QR Transfer" or "Paid!" have been replaced with **iwantto.be Paid**.
 - Only supported languages are included in the translation system.
+- Branding is consistently applied across all applications (Paid, Drive, Involved)

 ### Branding and Repository Update